Ribbon microphones usually give you the most accurate sound reproduction when compared with dynamic and condenser mics, but it comes at a cost…

 They usually command a higher price point (the best ribbon microphones are over $1,000) and have a tendency to be more fragile, keeping them out of most beginner studios.
 For many ribbon mics, you don’t want to store them on their side, it can sag and permanently damage the ribbon.
 You also don’t want to use it in high wind or speak directly into it, as that can also damage the mic.

-We’ve put together the best ribbon mics for most people, arranged from lowest to highest price, as of mid 2017.
+We’ve put together the best ribbon mics for most people, arranged from lowest to highest price, as of February 2024.
 The sweet spot on this list is between the AT4081 and the Royer 121 (between $700 and $1,300, respectively).

 Best Ribbon Microphones For Every Budget